ManiacDC/npm-sh-issue/README.md

 Open a Git Bash window

-note that script-shell in .npmrc is set to "sh"
+note that tsc in the script is launched via "sh -c"

 Run the following script: